BardisRenos/QnR/README.md

 ## Design Overview

 This project is designed to provide a simple yet robust API that integrates Spring Boot, Spring Security, PostgreSQL, Redis, and Docker for containerization and caching.
 The application ensures proper validation, security with JWT, and the use of Docker for efficient testing and deployment.
-The structure is layers like the the **Controller layer** which manage the Rest application end point.
+The structure is layers like the **Controller layer** which manage the Rest application end point.
 After there is the **Service layer** which is the business layer and finally the **DAO layer** which is responsible for the data access layer of the application.

 <p align="center">
 <img src="https://github.com/BardisRenos/QnR/blob/main/images/Architecture.png" width="750" height="450" style=centerme>